marmos91/dotfiles-new/README.md

 All the needed tools will be downloaded automatically.

+### Note

+You may have to restart neovim a few times for all the plugin to install correctly.

 ## Customization

 You are free to modify my configuration to suit your needs.